firetaurus/java/core-java-8/Lambda-2/README.md

     Draftees: Male persons between the ages of 18 and 25 Pilots (specifically commercial pilots): Persons between the ages of 23 and 65

-The actual robot that does all this work has not yet arrived at our place of business.
+The actual robo that does all this work has not yet arrived at our place of business.
 Instead of calling, mailing or emailing, a message is printed to the console.
-The message contains a person's name, age, and information specific to the target medium (for example, email address when emailing or phone number when calling).
+The message contains a person's name, age, and information specific to the target medium (for example, email address when emailing or phone number when calling).With a Person class and search criteria

-With a Person class and search criteria defined, you can write a RoboContact class.
-One possible solution defines a method for each use case

-As you can see from the names (callDrivers, emailDraftees, and mailPilots) the methods describe the kind of behavior that is taking place.
-The search criteria is clearly conveyed and an appropriate call is made to each robo action.
-However, this design has some negatives aspects:

-    The DRY principle is not followed.
-        Each method repeats a looping mechanism.
-        The selection criteria must be rewritten for each method A large number of methods are required to implement each use case.
-    The code is inflexible.
-If the search criteria changed, it would require a number of code changes for an update.
-Thus, the code is not very maintainable.
+Class creation

++ Person.java
++ Gender.java
++ RoboCallMethods.java
++ RoboCallMethods2.java
++ Test Interface.java
++ RoboContactsAnon.java